 - Assessing and identifying operational risks, such as employee turnover, business continuity, and disaster recovery plans.

 - Reviewing cybersecurity and information security policies.

-While all suppliers should be subject to some level of due diligence, companies may choose to conduct a more detailed due diligence process on certain suppliers, depending on the level of risk associated with different relationships.
+While all suppliers should be subject to some level of due diligence, companies who only adopt automated third-party and vendor solutions may choose to also conduct a more detailed due diligence process on certain suppliers, depending on the level of risk associated with different relationships and exposure to location-based risk.
 In all events, a comprehensive, up-to-date examination of existing supply chain due diligence systems will go far in ensuring a business is prepared to meet the challenges of today’s new, far-reaching regulatory requirements.

 To learn how IntegrityRisk can help with meeting today’s requirements on supply chain management, contact the experts at Integrity Risk International.